U.S. World Business Lifestyle

 Information We Collect Through Automatic Data Collection Technologies

-• Session information, including time spent on pages, navigation paths, page response times, download errors, and other diagnostic data;
+• Session and Diagnostic Information, including page response times, download errors, and system activity;

-We may combine or associate automatically collected data with other personal information we receive from you or obtain from third-party sources, including analytics or advertising providers.
-We use this information to:
+We may combine automatically collected information with personal information we receive directly from you or from third-party sources, including analytics or advertising providers.

 • Estimate audience size and usage patterns;

-• Store your preferences and settings;
+• Store user preferences and settings;

 We and our service providers may use the following tracking technologies: